 There are many ways in which you can minimise the effects of jetlag and counteract the groggy first few days in Australia as your body adjusts.
-Advice includes not eating too much on the flight, ditching the caffeine, limiting alcohol intake, to avoid sleeping on any ‘Eastbound’ flights (i.e. Europe or Southeast Asia to Australia) and avoiding big activities while getting outside as much as possible on arrival, for your body to easily adjust to its new time zone.
+Advice includes not overeating on the flight, ditching caffeine, and limiting alcohol intake.

-The Qantas A380 flies from London to Melbourne with one stopover in either Dubai or Singapore.
-It carries 484 passengers on is double-decker system comprised of 14 First class suites and 371 Economy seats on the bottom deck and 64 fully-flat Business class beds and 35 Premium Economy seats on the upper deck.
+The Qantas A380 flies from London to Melbourne with one stopover in Dubai or Singapore.
+It carries 484 passengers on its double-decker system comprised of 14 First class suites and 371 Economy seats on the bottom deck and 64 fully-flat Business class beds, and 35 Premium Economy seats on the upper deck.

-Moving one class up to Premium Economy, or two to the ultimate comfort of Business, meant that I limited the time lost on-ground in Australia to jetlag.
-Comfort and being able to have a proper sleep are absolutely worth the extra expense.
+Moving one class up to Premium Economy or two to the comfort of Business meant I limited the time lost on-ground in Australia to jetlag.
+Comfort and proper sleep are worth the extra expense.
 The jetlag from flying to Australia was the worst I’ve ever had, and if you can help lessen those effects, do so.
-It’s not a country you want to lose time in.
+It’s not a country where you want to lose time.

 Qantas Premium Economy Review – Arriving Into Australia at Night

-Since I was flying to Melbourne and landing at 11 pm at night, I was advised that it was best to sleep on the leg to Dubai and stay awake for the 13-hour duration from Dubai to Melbourne in order to get my body adjusted and ready to sleep an entire night upon landing.
+Since I was flying to Melbourne and landing at 11 pm, I was advised that it was best to sleep on the leg to Dubai and stay awake for the 13-hour duration from Dubai to Melbourne to get my body adjusted and ready to sleep an entire night upon landing.

-While we all dream of flying Business Class everywhere, an upgrade to Qantas Premium Economy class helped ease the long flying time pain on the lengthy section of the journey.
-Larger, roomy seats with extra incline, more legroom and a higher quality of food and drinks selection, meant a more comfortable atmosphere in which to relax.
+While we all dream of flying Business Class everywhere, an upgrade to Qantas Premium Economy class helped ease the prolonged flying time pain on the lengthy section of the journey.
+Larger, roomy seats with extra incline, more legroom, and a higher food and drink selection meant a more comfortable atmosphere to relax.

 You are welcomed with a glass of Prosecco, presented with a multiple-choice three-course menu, and can order snacks and drinks throughout the entire flight.
-A good choice when you have to force yourself to (ideally) stay awake for 13 hours.
+The right choice when you have to force yourself to (ideally) stay awake for 13 hours.